 General Practitioners (GP) – particularly under a GP Mental Health Care Plan (where you are entitled to a rebate under Medicare – see section below called Medicare.

-At present the Medicare system enables patient to obtain a rebate for 20 sessions per calendar year (January to December each year).
-The 20 sessions come under Medicare rules involving the COVID-19 pandemic.
-Prior to this ruling in 2021, patients could only access ten sessions each year with a rebate from Medicare.
-Any more than ten would need to be fully funded by the patient.
+At present the Medicare system enables patient to obtain a rebate for 10 sessions per calendar year (January to December each year).
+The former 20 session care plans came under Medicare rules involving the COVID-19 pandemic (in 2022) and ceased on 31 December 2022.

 To obtain a plan and the subsequent rebate you must see a GP before your first session.
 When arranging an appointment to see a GP for a mental health care plan it is recommended you advise the GP's receptionist that you are seeking this plan as they may require you to book a longer consultation or multiple consultations.